kubernetes/kubernetes/docs/roadmap.md

   - Status:
 15. Demonstrate cluster stability over time
   - Status
-16. Kubelet use the kubernetes API to fetch jobs to run (instead of etcd) on supported platforms
+16. LMKTFYlet use the lmktfy API to fetch jobs to run (instead of etcd) on supported platforms
   - Status: DONE

 ## Reliability and performance